TheBaljitSingh/Market-Se/README.md

-Your README for the e-commerce backend is looking good!
-Here's a refined version that adds clarity and structure:

----

-# E-Commerce Backend
+# E-Commerce Backend - Market-Se

 This repository contains the backend part of an e-commerce website.
 I’ve found great support from the StackOverflow community throughout this project.